 Taking this material we designed three flow diagrams and a set of recommendations which we took to a second workshop in January 2014 for further feedback.
 At this second workshop there were members of this first group and other students and university representatives.
 The feedback on the material they gave helped inform the final presentation of the flow diagrams and guidelines for this website.

 This research was funded by a British Academy / Leverhulme Small Research Grant.

 We would like to thank all the participants of the workshop.

 Sophie Hope is a practice based researcher in the Film, Media and Cultural Studies Department at Birkbeck, University of London.
 She has worked as an independent curator and evaluator of public and socially engaged art and developed a number of practical projects through which to research cultural policy, labour conditions and community art histories.
 Her PhD (completed in 2011), entitled: ‘Participating in the Wrong Way?
 Practice Based Research into Cultural Democracy and the Commissioning of Art to Effect Change’ explored the limits and possibilities of criticality in the context of an artists’ contract.

 Dr Lorraine Lim

-Lorraine Lim is a Lecturer in Arts Management.
-Her main research interests are 1) cultural strategies utilised by Asian cities to transform themselves into Cultural Capitals and 2) cultural labour.
-She has edited a special issue for the International Journal of Cultural Policy on cultural policy in Asia which was re-published by Routledge in 2014.
-She is co-editing a book on cultural policy in East Asia with Dr Hye-Kyung Lee.
-She is working on two projects, funded by the Higher Education Academy and British Academy, on preparing students for work in the creative industries and the ethics of unpaid internships.
+Lorraine Lim was a Lecturer in Arts Management.
+Her main research interests were 1) cultural strategies utilised by Asian cities to transform themselves into Cultural Capitals and 2) cultural labour.
+She edited a special issue for the International Journal of Cultural Policy on cultural policy in Asia which was re-published by Routledge in 2014.
+She co-edited a book on cultural policy in East Asia with Dr Hye-Kyung Lee.